superlloyd/Poly/README.txt

 	Bezier Equations

-Finally in PolygonUtils there are the (now very simple) measurement methods, demonstrate by calculate shortest distance to Bezier Segment with WPF demo.
+Finally in PolygonUtils there are the some measurement methods (illustrated in the WPF demo)
+	Distance To Bezier
+	Distance To Segment